Metropolitan Water Reclamation District of Greater Chicago: Vice presidents of the board

-Executive Leadership
+Executive leadership

 The Treasurer is the MWRD's chief financial officer and reports directly to the Board.
 The Treasurer is charged with maximizing investment interest, issuing bonds to meet capital requirements, managing any debts, and providing general financial management.

 The Executive Director also reports directly to the Board and manages the MWRD's day-to-day operations.
 There are eight departments: Engineering, Finance, Human Resources, Information Technology, Law, Maintenance and Operations, Monitoring and Research, and Procurement and Materials Management.
 Heads of these departments report to the Executive Director as do the staff and support units of Administrative Services which includes the Diversity, Environmental Justice, Management and Budget, and Public Affairs sections.

 The Executive Director is Brian A. Perkovich.

-Public Participation
+Public participation

 Public meetings are held twice per month (except during July and August) in the board room at 100 E. Erie Street, Chicago, IL.
 An electronic copy of the agenda is available via the MWRD's website about three days prior to each meeting.

 At least one public hearing is held between 10 and 20 days after new tentative budgets are made available to the public.

 History

 Originally established as the Sanitary District of Chicago, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) has played a vital role in the history and health of the city of Chicago and 125 surrounding suburbs of Cook County, Illinois.
 The Sanitary District Enabling Act of May 29, 1889, established the District with the purpose of managing water supply and wastewater issues.
 Two important early projects included the reversal of the Chicago River, designed to carry wastewater away from Lake Michigan, and the construction of the Chicago Sanitary and Ship Canal in 1900 which aided in the flow of water away from Lake Michigan, the source of the region's drinking water.
-The canal also allowed for larger commercial vessels to move from the Great Lakes to the Gulf of Mexico by way of the Des Plaines River, Illinois River and Mississippi River.
 The Sanitary and Ship Canal was so successful that two more canals were built.
 In 1910, the North Shore Channel was completed to provide drainage for the marshy areas north of the city and to direct lake water into the North Branch of the Chicago River for dilution.
 The Cal-Sag Channel was ready for operation in 1922, which also was the year the first treatment plant of the Sanitary District of Chicago was completed.
 The Cal-Sag Channel reversed the flow of the Calumet Rivers.